Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nmap Scripting Engine NSE**

 - These are scripts that are run on the results of the initial scan to search the web for what exploits are available
+- This is a preinatalled collection of scripts that come with Nmap